IBM/WCA-AnsibleLightspeed-L3/docs/index.md

     - Similarly, the IBM Granite code model used by **WCA for Z** specializes in transforming COBOL mainframe code into modernized Java code

-    Ansible Playbooks, COBOL, and Java are all supported (Minor) languages for the generalized IBM Granite code models— and therefore are supported by IBM watsonx Code Assistant —but if a client wishes to specialize in those particular languages and frameworks, they would be well advised to utilize the bespoke WCA for Ansible Lightspeed and WCA for Z offerings to do so.
+    Ansible Playbooks (YAML) and mainframe (COBOL) code are both supported (Minor) languages for the generalized IBM Granite code models— and therefore are supported by IBM watsonx Code Assistant —but if a client wishes to specialize in those particular languages and frameworks, they would be well advised to utilize the bespoke *WCA for Ansible Lightspeed* and *WCA for Z* offerings, respectively, to do so.

 <br/>

 ## **iv.
 Solution architecture of IBM watsonx Code Assistant for Red Hat Ansible Lightspeed**

-**IBM watsonx Code Assistant for Red Hat Ansible Lightspeed** (**WCA**) meets developers where they are: with a rich plugin via VS Code extensions, where developers input their prompts directly in the code editor.
-Prompts are sent to the Ansible Lightspeed service, and the service sends a suggestion back (a *completion*) that’s powered by the IBM watsonx Code Assistant Granite code models.
+**IBM watsonx Code Assistant for Red Hat Ansible Lightspeed** meets developers where they are: with a rich plugin via VS Code extensions, where developers input their prompts directly in the code editor.
+Prompts are sent to the Ansible Lightspeed service, and the service sends a suggestion back (a *completion*) that’s powered by IBM Granite LLMs for code.

 It is important to note that all data in transit is encrypted and ephemeral so users can be confident and have trust in the security of the service during this exchange.
-In terms of data security, client Ansible playbooks and customized models that they may potentially have are stored in client-owned Cloud Object Storage (COS) and are not shared with IBM, Red Hat, or any other clients.
+In terms of data security, client Ansible playbooks and customized models that they may potentially have are stored in client-owned Cloud Object Storage and are not shared with IBM, Red Hat, or any other clients.

 ![](_attachments/Intro-Update-2.png)

 !!! quote ""
-    In order to utilize the product, a client must have an existing license for Red Hat Ansible Automation Platform (the ”red tile” component in the center of the diagram), as well as a license for IBM watsonx Code Assistant for Red Hat Ansible Lightspeed (the “blue tile” on the right of the diagram).
+    In order to utilize IBM watsonx Code Assistant for Red Hat Ansible Lightspeed, a client must have an existing license for Red Hat Ansible Automation Platform (the ”red tile” component in the center of the diagram), as well as a license for IBM watsonx Code Assistant for Red Hat Ansible Lightspeed (the “blue tile” on the right of the diagram).

 <br/>